Find Affordable College Courses

 Full Mechanical Engineering at Lawrence Technological University Report

 University of Detroit Mercy came in at #7 in this year’s edition of the Most Popular Mechanical Engineering Master’s Degree Schools in Michigan ranking.
-Located in the city of Detroit, Detroit Mercy is a private not-for-profit school with a moderately-sized student population.
+Located in the city of Detroit, Detroit Mercy is a private not-for-profit school with a medium-sized student population.

 Of the 17 students majoring in ME at Detroit Mercy, 88% are male and 12% are female.